hcji/PyFingerprint/README.md

 ### Dependencies

- 1. Anaconda for python 3.6
+ 1. Anaconda for python 3.6 or later
  2. Java Runtime Environment 8.0
  3. jpype